GuanceCloud/iacker/proposals/A001-api-as-code-overview.md

 ### Smithy and Darabonba

 Smithy and Darabonba are DSL for API resources.
 But the code generator scene uses a general-purpose programming language to generate code from the DSL file's Abstract Syntax Tree (AST).
 It means the user must learn two languages, which requires much work.

-## Implementation

-### Repository Splitting

-We split the repository into three parts:

-1. **Iacker**, An open-source tool to compile the specification of API servers with various protocols, developer tools, and documentation.
-2. **Generator**, The configuration repository to store the API resources specification of Guance Cloud.

-For the details implementation plan, please refer to the proposal after this proposal.